 The Director will have ACCA or CIPFA qualifications, sitting alongside the ability to understand our policy and operating context, in order to plot and steer the College Group's financial direction.
 The College Group is agile and proactive and it is fundamental that the Director can bring anticipation as well as advice.

 The Director will lead committed teams and will have the attributes to respond appropriately to academic colleagues.

-Bradford College Group is a highly visible and effective organisation (Annual Revenue £60m; 800 fte staff; 17000 students in FE and 3000 students in HE), committed to changing the profile of education and skills in Bradford.
-The College Group is regarded as an anchor institution in its locality.
-By continuously improving its performance and impact, the College Group acts as a catalyst and shifts the aspirations and outcomes of students while anticipating and meeting the expectations of employers.
-We change lives and communities.
-The scale of the College Group reflects its distinctive mixed economy of Further Education, Higher Education and Employer Responsiveness.
-It is one of the largest organisations of this type in the UK and expects to sustain this profile as the policy emphasis shifts further to employer demand, skills and apprenticeships.
-Director of People Services Excellent and Attractive Salary + benefits The Role:
+Director of People Services

+Excellent and Attractive Salary + benefits

+The Role: